Summer at the Jersey Shore

 Wildwood Crest, NJ

 My grandfather grew up in nearby Atlantic City and after a tour with the Army, moved his family to the island during its heyday.
-My parents worked and fell in love at Lucky’s Soda Shop on Pacific Avenue and twenty years later returned to the Wildwoods with their own family–at about the same time my husband’s family, “The Deanes,” arrived there from New York.
+My parents worked and fell in love at Lucky’s Soda Shop on Pacific Avenue and twenty years later returned to the Wildwoods with their own family–at about the same time my husband’s family arrived there from New York.

-Casey Deane and I were both enrolled at Wildwood Catholic High School in the late seventies, but didn’t officially meet until a handful of years later.
-Casey was among a dozen new employees arriving at the Two Mile Crab House to be trained for opening night.
-Two years his senior, I was the manager–and just four years later we celebrated our wedding there on May 19, 1990.
+Casey and I were both enrolled at Wildwood Catholic High School in the late seventies, but didn’t officially meet until a handful of years later when Casey was among a dozen new employees arriving at the Two Mile Crab House to be trained for opening night.
+Four years later we celebrated our wedding there on May 19, 1990.

 Since relocating to the Green Mountains of Vermont 15 years ago, Memorial Day Weekend has never felt the same for us.
 For years we were uncomfortable enjoying barbecues at the pond while all the relatives and friends we left in NJ were working their tails off.
 With the news of Casey’s father’s passing, we find ourselves returning to our hometown on this particular weekend for the first time since we left.

-My own physician father called last night to share the news of Ed’s passing.
+My own physician father called last night to share the news of Casey’s father’s passing.
 It was 1:45 am.
-Before deciding to ring Casey, who was in Boston on a school field trip, I woke both boys to give them the news–figuring it was the closest we could get to being near their grandfather at this special time.
+Before deciding to ring my husband, who was in Boston on a school field trip, I woke both boys to give them the news–figuring it was the closest we could get to being near their grandfather at this special time.

-“You sound nice, Aidan, but I need you to hurry up,” I yelled up to him.
+“You sound nice, Aidan, but I need you to hurry,” I yelled up to him.

-“I was singing Music in My Mother’s House,” he explained when he came down, “But I changed the words.”
+“I was singing Music in My Mother’s House,” he explained when he joined us in the kitchen, “But I changed the words.”

-Summer IS near–because, in fact, we are chasing after it, as we head south to the seaside to bid farewell to Edward Valentine Deane, a man whose zest for life, I see in my own little sky-eyed guy, day after day.
+Summer IS near–because, in fact, we are chasing after it, as we head south to the seaside to bid farewell to a man whose zest for life, I see in my own little sky-eyed guy, day after day.

-There was always a new cocktail he’d been exploring.
-The smell of garlic and olive oil would lure us to the stovetop where his famous clams and linguini would be simmering–a meal to die for!
-Some new cd would be playing over the sound system in the kitchen and the livingroom, while a massive collection of vinyl lined the walls.
-Casey’s mother Loryn had also been a deejay.
+There was always a new cocktail he’d been exploring; while the smell of garlic and olive oil would lure us to the kitchen where his famous clams and linguini would be simmering on the stove.
+Some new cd would be playing over the sound system i while a massive collection of vinyl lined the walls.

 “I’ve always wondered what Grandma would be like without Papa,” says Lloyd as he ponders Wildwood–and the world–without his grandfather.